Building an advanced Cold Patch Schedule in SAS Flex

 4

-- Override schedule: If you want to make any updates to your regular on-call schedule, you will add a new Override schedule to reflect the new changes.
+• Overrides: If you want to make any updates to your regular on-call schedule, you will add the updates to the Overrides section to reflect the new changes.

-- Final Schedule: This is your final schedule, comprising the data from both your Standard and Override schedules.
+• Final: This is your final schedule, comprising the data from both your standard Rotation and Override schedules.

 1